Fast Optical Transients from Stellar-Mass Black Hole Tidal Disruption Events in Young Star Clusters: Electromagnetic signatures

 Recent high-cadence surveys have uncovered a growing number of fast-evolving transients with a wide range of observed properties.
 One class of particular interest is the Fast Blue Optical Transients \citep[FBOTs;][]{Drout2014}, also known as Fast Evolving Luminous Transients \citep[FELTs;][]{Rest2018}.
 Although a clear understanding of FBOTs remains elusive, this class of transients is generally defined by rise times (of order one to a few days) and peak luminosities (roughly $10^{41}-10^{44}\, \rm{erg\,s}^{-1}$) that are too fast and too luminous to be explained by the radioactive decay of $^{56}\rm{Ni}$.
 The majority of FBOTs are found in star-forming galaxies of roughly solar metallicity.
 Furthermore, the explosion sites span a range of off-sets from the galaxy centers, most closely resembling the off-set distribution of core-collapse supernovae \citep[e.g.,][]{Drout2014}.

 The majority of FBOTs have been identified via archival searches of various optical surveys including the Pan-STARRS1 Medium Deep Survey \citep[PS1-MDS;][]{Drout2014}, the Dark Energy Survey \citep{Pursiainen2018}, Kepler \citep{Rest2018}, the Supernova Legacy Survey \citep{Arcavi2016}, and the Zwicky Transient Facility \citep[ZTF;][]{Ho2020}.
-In addition to the archival searches, a handful of FBOTs have been discovered while still active, notably AT2018cow \citep{Margutti2019}, ZTF18abvkwla \citep{Ho2020}, and CSS161010 \citep{Coppejans2020}.
-Subsequent X-ray/radio follow-up of these particular events has provided various insights into the possible progenitors of FBOTs not possible from optical observations alone.
+In addition to the archival searches, a handful of FBOTs have been discovered while still active, notably AT2018cow \citep[also ATLAS18qqn;][]{Smartt2018,Prentice2018, RiveraSandoval2018,Margutti2019}, ZTF18abvkwla \citep{Ho2020}, and CSS161010 \citep{Coppejans2020}, enabling X-ray and/or radio follow-up.

 Various analyses have computed volumetric rates of transients similar to FBOTs, with estimates ranging from roughly $100\,\rm{Gpc}^{-3}\,\rm{yr}^{-1}$ to more than $1000\,\rm{Gpc}^{-3}\,\rm{yr}^{-1}$ in the local universe \citep[e.g.,][]{Drout2014,Pursiainen2018,Ho2020,Coppejans2020}.
 Although the precise rate remains uncertain, the general consensus appears to be that FBOTs are roughly two to three orders of magnitude rarer than standard core-collapse supernovae \citep[e.g.,][]{Botticella2008}.